 Yes, Eventbrite is safe.
-They comply with PCI requirements and use industry-standard encryption practices, so it’s safe to use your credit card on Eventbrite.
+They comply with PCI requirements and use industry-standard encryption, so it’s safe to use your credit card on Eventbrite.
 They also do not sell personal information to third parties, and make sure that all of their employees are knowledgeable about their privacy obligations.

-Eventbrite is by-and-large not responsible for issuing refunds to event attendees in the event of a problem, but it may do so if an event host does not meet their obligations under the Eventbrite Attendee Refund Requirements.
+Eventbrite is by-and-large not responsible for issuing refunds to event attendees in the event of a problem, but it may do so if an event host does not meet their obligations under the Eventbrite Organizer Refund Policy Requirements.

 If you come across an event on Eventbrite that you believe violates the Eventbrite Community Guidelines, click Report This Event at the bottom of an event’s description page, and follow the instructions from there.
 Eventbrite will investigate your complaint, and may or may not follow up with you, mark the offending content as private, remove the offending content, remove the entire event, and/or terminate the offending user’s Eventbrite account.

 That’s a bit of information about Eventbrite’s legitimacy and safety.
-Next up, we’ll talk a little about the costs associated with using Eventbrite.
+In our next tutorial, we’ll talk a little about the costs associated with using Eventbrite.